-SDCCS will wipe down high-touch areas, such as doorknobs and desks, every 2 hours while students are present.
+SDCCS will wipe down high-touch areas, such as doorknobs and desks often while students are present.
 Our new HVAC and filtration system will exceed the recommended filtration system with a pleated filter with minimum efficiency reporting value (MERV) 13 for the air handler units.